BananaNeil/dome-load/README.md

 <a name="introduction"></a>
 ## **1. Introduction**

 This document presents a detailed analysis of the load capacity at the center point of an 18-meter diameter geodesic dome constructed with specific steel tube dimensions and configurations.
-The calculations aim to determine the maximum load the center point can support before bending occurs in the structural members, specifically focusing on the flat compressed ends of the steel tubes.
+The calculations aim to determine the load the center point can safely support before bending occurs in the structural members, focusing specifically on the flat compressed ends of the steel tubes.

 ---